nophead/NopSCADlib/docs/usage.md

 ### Assembly boundaries

-The assembly() module is used to mark assemblies that correspond to a step of construction.
+The ```assembly()``` module is used to mark assemblies that correspond to a step of construction.
-Each assembly named in this way gets a page in the build manual with a list of the parts and subassemblies it uses, an exploded view, some build instructions and then the assembled view.
+Each assembly named in this way gets a page in the build manual with a list of the parts and sub-assemblies that it uses, an exploded view, some build instructions and then the assembled view.
-This doesn't always correspong with how one would want to structure the code.
+This doesn't always correspond with how one would want to structure the code.
 For example, consider a 3D printed handle with inserts and screws and washers to attach it.
 It is convenient to have an assembly module that includes all the fasteners, so that a single module call adds the handle and its fasteners, specifying the panel thickness.

 ![](../tests/png/handle.png)

 In terms of assembling it though you don't add all the fasteners and then use that as a sub-assembly.
-You actually insert the heatfit inserts first and then the handle with its inserts becomes a sub-assembly.
+You actually insert the Heatfit inserts first and then the handle with its inserts becomes a sub-assembly.
 The other fasteners need to be added to the parent assembly and inserting them becomes a build step of that parent assembly.
 This is achieved by having a pair of modules: -